Elwetana/QuizApp/design.md

 ## Rules for guessing
 Perform the following checks:

-1. Check if the team is not under cooldown, see rules for cooldowns below.
-If yes, return 0.
-1. Check if the team hasn’t already answered this question successfully.
-It is not possible to answer the same questions multiple times.
-If yes, return 0.
 1. Check if there is an active round, i.e. table Round has one row with column active set to true

 Now we can start processing the answer:

-## Check for match, start cooldown if no match
+## Check for match
 The answer provided by the team is converted to lowercase and stripped of diacritical marks (normalized to NFD and filtered for all non-ascii characters) and then regex match is performed with answer in table Questions as regex expression.

-If there is no match, update actions table with this wrong attempt and set points to 0
+If there is no match, update actions table with this wrong attempt and set points to -1

 If there is a match, the team will be scored, based on the following rules:

 ## Rules for scoring
-* Base score is column value in table round
+* Base score is 4
 * Determine the phase of the round.
 Check columns length and started in table Rounds.
-* If we are within this interval (i.e. now() < started + length  * interval ‘1 second’, then use base score
+* If we are within this interval (i.e. now() < started + length  * interval ‘1 second’), then use base score
-* For every complete elapsed interval of length seconds, divide the base score by 2 (so e.g. if  started + 2  * length  * interval ‘1 second’ < now() < started + 3  * length  * interval ‘1 second’, divide by 4
+* If we are after this interval, but within 1.5 * length seconds, divide base score by 2
++ If we are even later than this (i.e now() > started + 1.5 * length * interval '1 second') then divide base score by 4

 Finally update actions table and return 0.
 The teams do not know if the guess was successful or not.